The superconformal index of $\mathcal{N}=4$ $USp(2N_c)$ and $SO(N_c)$ SYM as a matrix integral: The Cardy-like limit of the superconformal index of The Cardy-like limit of the superconformal index of N=4

 In this section we give a brief review of the strategy that we use in the rest of the paper.
 The goal is to expand the SCI in the Cardy-like limit in order to extract the dominant contribution and the logarithmic correction, which will turn out to be of the order of the center of the gauge group $G$.

 The SCI is defined as the trace

-where $J_i$ are the angular momenta on the three-sphere, $r$ is the R-charge and $q_b$ are the conserved charges commuting with the supercharges, where the index $b$ runs over the Cartan subgroup of the flavor symmetry group $F$, $b=1,\dots, \text{rk}(F)$.
-The quantities $p, q$ and $\mu_\alpha$ are the associated fugacities.
+where $J_i$ are the angular momenta on the three-sphere, $R$ is the R-charge and $q_b$ (not to be confused with $q$) are the conserved charges commuting with the supercharges, where the index $b$ runs over the Cartan subgroup of the flavor symmetry group $F$, $b=1,\dots, \rk F$.
+The quantities $p, q$ and $v_b$ are the associated fugacities.
 The index of a gauge theory takes the form